Introduction

 Numbers Dictionary

 As you read through Numbers, you might come across words and ideas that are foreign to you.
 Here are a few definitions you will want to know!
+Note that this dictionary was created for the New International Version (NIV) Bible.

 A place where sacrifices were made to worship God.
-An altar could be a pile of dirt or stones, or a raised platform of wood, marble, metal or other materials.
-The bronze or brazen altar was used for burnt offerings in the Tabernacle’s courtyard.
+An altar could be a pile of dirt or stones, or a raised platform of wood, marble, metal, or other materials.
+The bronze or brazen altar was used for burnt offerings in the tabernacle’s courtyard.
 It was a large box, eight feet square and four-and-a-half feet high, made of wood covered with bronze.
-A much larger altar replaced it when Solomon built the Temple.
-The altar of incense (also called the golden altar) was smaller, covered with gold, and placed just in front of the veil to the holy of holies.
+A much larger altar replaced it when Solomon built the temple.
+The altar of incense (also called the golden altar) was smaller, covered with gold, and placed just in front of the veil to the Holy of Holies.
 Every day, both morning and evening, incense was burned here, symbolizing the prayers of the people.

 To make up for a wrong act; to become friends again.
 In the Bible, atonement usually means to become friends with God after sin has separated us from Him.
 In the Old Testament, the Israelites brought sacrifices to atone for their sins.
 The New Testament teaches that Jesus Christ made atonement for our sins when He died on the cross.
 Because Jesus died to “make up” for our sins, we can have peace with God.

 A Hebrew word that means “master.”
 Baal (plural, Baalim) was the name of many false gods worshiped by the people of Canaan.
-They thought the Baalim ruled their land, crops and animals.
+They thought the Baalim ruled their land, crops, and animals.
 When the Israelites came to the Promised Land, each area of the land had its own Baal god.
-Names of places were often combined with the name Baal to indicate ownership (Baal-Hermon shows that Hermon belonged to Baal).
+Names of places were often combined with the name “Baal” to indicate ownership (Baal-Hermon shows that Hermon belonged to Baal).
 Eventually, Baal became the name for the chief male god of the Canaanites.
 They believed that Baal brought the sun and the rain and made the crops grow.
-The Israelites were often tempted to worship Baal—something God had told them they were never to do.
+The Israelites were often tempted to worship Baal, something God had told them they were never to do.

 To praise or make holy.
 The word bless is used in different ways in the Bible: (1) When God blesses, He brings salvation and prosperity and shows mercy and kindness to people.
 (2) When people bless, they (a) bring salvation and prosperity to other persons or groups; (b) they praise and worship and thank God; (c) they give good things or show kindness to others.